eudoxia0/eudoxia0.github.io/article/_posts/2023-07-19-type-systems-memory-safety.md

 - some structures can have "remote parts"
 - this relaxes the restriction on not being able to store references in data structures
-- nevertheless remotes don't have to be annotated
+- nevertheless remotes don't have to be annotated with lifetimes
+- soundness is maintained, i think, by the fact that structs with remotes are not `Moveable` or `Copyable`, so the lifetime analysis pass can detect unsoundness without lifetime annotations
+  - im not sure exactly how it works

 ### Closures

+- closures can capture things by reference
+- a closure works exactly like a struct with a remote part

 ### Links